sfstoolbox/sfs-matlab/README.md

 Credits and License
 -------------------

-This is the source distribution of Sound Field Synthesis-Toolbox (SFS) licensed under the GPLv3+.
+This is the source distribution of Sound Field Synthesis Toolbox (SFS) licensed under the GPLv3+.
 Please consult the file COPYING for more information about this license.

-The wiki at http://dev.qu.tu-berlin.de/projects/sfs/wiki contains relevant informations about the SFS, including installation instructions and a detailed usage tutorial.
-Additional installation instructions can be found in the file INSTALL.

 For questions, bug reports and feature requests:
 Contact: sfstoolbox@googlemail.com
 Website: https://github.com/sfstoolbox/sfs

 Copyright (c) 2010-2013
 Quality & Usability Lab, together with
 Assessment of IP-based Applications
 Telekom Innovation Laboratories, TU Berlin Ernst-Reuter-Platz 7, 10587 Berlin, Germany

 Copyright (c) 2013
 Institut fuer Nachrichtentechnik
 Universitaet Rostock
 Richard-Wagner-Strasse 31, 18119 Rostock